 1. Value of digital learning

-The first topic is about digitisation of learning.
-The picture below is from a few years back and shows the proportion of delivered training from different delivery channels.
+The first question is about digitisation of learning.
+The picture below is a few years old and shows the proportion of delivered training from different modes of delivery.

 As you can see, the proportion of classrooms has declined over the last 10 years.
 From 77% to less than 30%.
 However, many companies I visit still conduct 80%-90% of their training in a classroom.
 Consequences of this are: